We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Some online sources claim that food products, such as oatmeal, turmeric, or lemon, can whiten the skin.
+Some online sources claim that food products, such as oatmeal, turmeric, or lemon, can lighten the skin.
 However, most of these claims are not based on science.

-While there have been no studies focusing on the possible whitening effects of oatmeal, oatmeal can help with reducing redness and blotchiness by alleviating skin irritation.
+While there have been no studies focusing on the possible whitening effects of oatmeal, oatmeal can help reduce redness and blotchiness by alleviating skin irritation.

 Most research into the use of oatmeal on the skin examines the effects of colloidal oatmeal.
 Colloidal oatmeal refers to whole oat kernels that manufacturers have finely milled and processed in order to use as a skin protectant.

-Using a home blender to grind whole raw oats may not result in the optimal size of grain but it is still effective.
+Using a home blender to grind whole raw oats may not result in the optimal size of the grain, but it may still be effective.

 To test if the oats are ground finely enough, mix about 1 tablespoon of ground oats into a glass of warm water.
 A milky white color indicates that they are finely ground.